 Grain drying and storage facility constructed in Gatsibo.
 This structure enables farmers to improve their capacity to meet market needs and also promote quality of the produce.

-The project has equipped farmers with 3 post harvest storage facilities, 4 dryers and 1 banana produce collection centre.
+The project has equipped farmers with 3 post harvest storage facilities, 4 dryers, 1 greenhouse and 1 banana produce collection centre.
 All these post harvest facilities have significantly contributed towards increased yield and the reduction of post-harvest losses.